 - 1) Click in the document where you want the drawing to be anchored.
-You can change the anchor later, if necessary. - 2) Select the tool from the Drawing toolbar (Figure 6).
-The mouse pointer changes to a drawing-functions pointer +□. - 3) Move the cross-hair pointer to the place in the document where you want the graphic to appear and then click-and-drag to create the drawing object.
+You can change the anchor later, if necessary. - 2) Choose the tool from the Drawing toolbar (Figure 7).
+The mouse pointer $-\frac{1}{2}$ changes to a drawing-functions pointer $\overline{}^{i}$.

+- 3) Move the cross-hair pointer to the place in the document where you want the graphic to appear and then click and drag to create the drawing object.
 Release the mouse button.
-The selected drawing function remains active, so you can draw another object of the same type. - 4) To cancel the selected drawing function, press the Esc key or click on the Select icon (the arrow) on the Drawing toolbar.

-5) You can now change the properties (fill color, line type and weight, anchoring, and others) of the drawing object using either the Drawing Object Properties toolbar (Figure 7) or the choices and dialog boxes reached by right-clicking on the drawing object.
+The selected drawing function remains active, so you can draw another object of the same type. - 4) To cancel the selected drawing function, press the Esc key or click on the Select icon (the arrow) on the Drawing toolbar. - 5) You can now change the properties (fill color, line type and weight, anchoring, and others) of the drawing object using either the Drawing Object Properties toolbar (Figure 8) or the choices and dialogs reached by right-clicking on the drawing object.